MaNaSDeo/file-upload-backend-learning-type-script/initializeFirstTime.md

 npx tsc --init --rootDir src --outDir build --esModuleInterop --lib ES6,dom --module commonjs
 ```

+`npx tsc:` runs the TypeScript compiler(tsc) using npx, and allows to run binaries from npm packages without installing them gloablly.
+`--rootDir src:` specifies the root directory of the input files.
+In this case, it's set to `src`, which means that the TypeScript compiler will look for source files in the src directory.
+`--outDir build:` specifies the output directory for the compiled JS files.
+In this case, the compiled files will be placed in the `build` directory.
+`--esModuleInterop:`  This flag enables interoperability between CommonJS and ES modules.
+This is useful when we works with a mix of CommonJS and ES modules, allowing us to import and use them together without any issues.
+`--lib ES6,dom:` This option specifies the sets of built-in APIs that should be included in the compilation process.
+In this case, it includes the ES6 (ECMAScript 2015) library and the DOM (Document Object Model) library.
+The DOM library is typically used in web development when working with browser APIs.
+`--module commonjs:` --module commonjs: This option specifies the module system used for the compiled JavaScript files.
+In this case, it's set to commonjs, which is the module system used by Node.js.
+This means that the compiled files will use the require function to import modules.

 Create a tsconfig.json file in the root of your project with the following content:

 ```